Milford Sound Cruise – The best way to explore Milford Sound!

 The Weather for a Milford Sound Boat Cruise

 It rains a lot in Milford Sound.
-Apparently, up to 250 days per year and on the days it isn’t rainy it is often cloudy.
+In fact, up to 250 days per year and on the days it isn’t rainy it is often cloudy.

 When it stops raining, 90% of these waterfalls dry up within hours.
-So while we were glad to have a bright and sunny day, we will have to come back in the future to experience Milford Sound in the rain as well!
+So while we are always glad to have a bright and sunny day, we do miss all the waterfalls!

 The best time of year for a Milford Sound Cruise

 Unlike the Milford Sound Track, a Milford Sound boat cruise is great any time of the year!
-In fact, going in the middle of winter as we did was perfect because it was not very busy and the surrounding mountains were covered in snow!
+In fact, going in the middle of winter (as we did once) was perfect because it was not very busy and the surrounding mountains were covered in snow!
 We found parking without any problems, there was no traffic on the roads, and our boat cruise wasn’t packed full of people.

-During the summer months (Dec to Feb) is the busiest season which means if you are driving there yourself, you will need to bring along patience in order to find parking.
+During the summer months (Dec to Feb) is the busiest season which means if you are driving there yourself, you will need to be patient in order to find parking if you arrive after 10 am!

 What You See on a Milford Sound Boat Cruise (Points of Interest)

 This is the first waterfall you will see, and it is powerful!
 On the right-hand side as soon as you depart from the jetty, you will see this magnificent waterfall and know that going on a Milford Sound cruise was the right choice!